5 Best Free and Low-Cost Proofreading Courses

 • outdated user interface (can’t play videos at a higher speed)

-• needed to email customer support to get certificate
+• I had to email customer support to get my certificate

-* The first video lesson stopped loading at one point, but fast-forwarding a few seconds took care of the glitch.
+* The first video lesson stopped loading at one point, but fast-forwarding a few seconds fixed the glitch.
 It may have been a problem on my end, but no one was available to help me at the time (hence the listing as a con).

 How to Receive a Certificate of Completion from the Alison Proofreading Course

-To ensure that readers who want to take this class receive the certificate they’re promised, I went through the process of passing the class and purchasing the certificate. 😊
+To ensure that readers who want to take this class receive the certificate they’re promised, I completed the class and purchased the certificate. 😊

 Some of Alison’s courses offer a free certificate of completion but not the proofreading class.

 Although I had to email the support team to get my certificate (it wasn’t automatic), I got it within a day of writing them.
-The certificate costs $39, but sometimes you can get it for less if Alison is running a sale.
+The certificate typically costs about $40, but sometimes you can get it for less if Alison is running a sale.

-My digital certificate from Alison showing I completed their CPD-certified course: An Introduction to Proofreading.
+My digital certificate from Alison shows I completed their CPD-certified course: An Introduction to Proofreading.

 Certificate of Completion from the Alison Proofreading Course